 Hippo CMS is a Java-based open source web content management platform.
 It uses modern web architectures, open standards and open source components throughout.
-In all layers of the architecture, open and extensible APIs are available for integrating Hippo into your existing application architecture.
+In all layers of the architecture, open and extensible APIs are available for integrating Hippo CMS into your existing application architecture.

-The Hippo architecture is highly modular.
+The Hippo CMS architecture is highly modular.
 This modular and clean architecture has several technical benefits such as ease of integration and great scalability, and also functional benefits such as content reuse.
-In the next sections, details are provided on each module in the Hippo stack.
+In the next sections, details are provided on each module in the Hippo CMS stack.
 We highlight the three modules listed in the diagram below; Content Repository, CMS and Delivery Tier (also known as HST).

 High Level Component Overview